 Arrival and Departure

 The teachers will be waiting for your student in the classrooms.
 It is very important that you pick up your student on time.
-We are sorry but we do not have child care available for after class times.
+We do not have child care available for after class times.

 Water & Snacks